 Ella married John Hoshor on October 3, 1900.
 They had a son, William (Willie), born in July of 1900 or 1901.
 In 1909, her husband was killed in a tragic accident.
 He drowned while trying to save a hired hand from drowning.
 Ella and young Willie moved in with her father and stepmother before eventually relocating permanently to Denver, Colorado.

-Ella doted on Willie; he lived with her the rest of her life, never graduating from school, holding a job, or marrying.
+Ella doted on Willie, and he lived with her the rest of her life, never graduating from school, holding a job, or marrying.

 She died at age 77.
 She was preceded in death by her parents, both of her husbands, and two stepsons.
 She was survived by her son, Willie, and a stepson, Eddie Mackell, and his family.
 She was interred in Fairmount Cemetery, Denver, Colorado.